gu12934/SQL-Project-LHL/README.md

 ## Files that were used

 ***
-* README.md file
+README.md file
-This file should be an overview of your project, covering roughly the same points as your presentation
+* This file should be an overview of your project, covering roughly the same points as your presentation

-* cleaning_data.md file
+cleaning_data.md file
-Fill out this file with a description of the issues that will be addressed by cleaning the data Include the queries used to clean the data
+* Fill out this file with a description of the issues that will be addressed by cleaning the data Include the queries used to clean the data

-* startingwithquestions.md file
+startingwithquestions.md file
-Provide the answer to the 5 questions and the queries used to answer each question startingwithdata.md file
+* Provide the answer to the 5 questions and the queries used to answer each question startingwithdata.md file
 Provide the 3 - 5 new questions you decided could be answered with the data Include the answer to each question and the accompanying queries used to obtain the answer

-* QA.md file
+QA.md file
-Identify and describe your risk areas
+* Identify and describe your risk areas
 Develop and execute a QA process to address the risk areas identified, providing the SQL queries used to implement

-* schema.png file
+schema.png file
-This file should contain the ERD of the database Presentation Guidelines
+* This file should contain the ERD of the database

 ***
 ## Process
 ### Loading CSV tables into pgadmin